cerlymarco/linear-tree/notebooks/README.md

     The maximum number of bins to use to search the optimal split in each feature.
 Features with a small number of unique values may use less than ``max_bins`` bins.
 Must be lower than 120 and larger than 10.
     A higher value implies a higher training time.

+- ```min_impurity_decrease : float, default=0.0```

+    A node will be split if this split induces a decrease of the impurity greater than or equal to this value.

 - ```categorical_features : int or array-like of int, default=None```